lrperlmu/transparency_analysis/analysis_plans/analysis_plans.md

 These analysis plans aim to test three hypotheses:

 - H1: Adding visualization-based transparency after using only natural transparency will improve task metrics.
+(During P1, headset and monitor are better than baseline.)
 - H2: By improving the user's mental model, visualization-based transparency will improve task metrics even after it is removed.
+(During P2, headset and monitor are better than baseline.)
 - H3: The medium in which visualizations are provided (monitor versus headset) will not impact task metrics.

-They are, however, constrained by the study's design.
+(During P1 and P2, headset and monitor have about the same effect.)

+Later in the document, I generate precise *statistical hypotheses* corresponding to these scientific hypotheses.

+The main obstacle in our analysis: we need to disentangle the effect of transparency and the effect of learning (i.e. learning from experience alone).
 The document is broken into two parts:

 - Analysis 1 uses uncontroversial assumptions, but it can test only H3, not the others.
-- Analysis 2 assumes the effect learning is constant over time on a logarithmic scale.
+- Analysis 2 assumes the effect of learning is constant over time on a logarithmic scale (or log-odds, for binary data).
 This assumption allows for testing H1 and H2.

+Each analysis is presented first for quantitative data.
+A section at the end discusses modifications for binary data.

 ###Implementation